vim-test/vim-test/README.md

 #### Python

-Since there are multiple Python test runners for the same type of tests, `vim-test` has no way of detecting which one did you intend to use.
+Since there are multiple Python test runners for the same type of tests, test.vim has no way of detecting which one did you intend to use.
 By default the first available will be chosen, but you can force a specific one:

 ``` vim